 75% of consumers say they are frustrated when a business serves them content, such as ads, that are not relevant to their interests, whereas marketers who do use personalization notice, on average, a 19% uplift in sales.

-There are two things you need to consider when choosing the right colors for your client’s banners: brand colors and color psychology.
+You need to consider two things when choosing the right colors for your client’s banners: brand colors and color psychology.

 Brand colors: these are the colors used by your client on their website, logo, and other marketing materials.